viamrobotics/docs/docs/manage/ml/upload-model.md

 tags: ["data management", "ml", "model training"]
 aliases:
   - /manage/data/upload-model/
-description: "Upload an image classification model to Viam."
+description: "Upload a Machine Learning model to Viam to use it with the ML Model service."
 # SME: Aaron Casas
 ---